Happy Chanukah! We’re in the first of eight days (and nights) of celebration, presents, and food.

 These cookies, studded with pistachios and chocolate, are simple to make.
 After mixing the dry ingredients in one bowl and the liquids in another, you combine them, create a log, chill it and cut the cookies.
 The optional step of rolling the log in more pistachios and chocolate is either gilding the lily or a perfect final step, depending on your perspective.
 I always opt for more.
 Enough said.

 In any event, they are scrumptious and a perfect cookie for dunking in coffee, tea or hot chocolate.Welcome to Day 1 of Christmas Week.
 This annual event, started in 2012, is hosted by Kim of Cravings of a Lunatic.
-This year we have over 35 bloggers sharing festive sweet recipes for the event.
-Plus we all chipped in for a huge Amazon Gift Card Giveaway so be sure to enter!
+The year this recipe was posted (2015) we had over 35 bloggers sharing festive sweet recipes for the event.
+Plus we all chipped in for a huge Amazon Gift Card Giveaway.

 Participants for Christmas Week: